 These are just a few examples of the types of provisions that can be included in a Prenuptial Agreement.
 The specific provisions included in the agreement will depend on the individual needs and circumstances of each party.
 It is important to seek the advice of a family law attorney when creating a Prenuptial Agreement in Canada to ensure that all necessary provisions are included and that the agreement meets all legal requirements.

-A prenuptial agreement Canada holds the complete authority to amend a will.
+In Canada, a prenuptial agreement holds the complete authority to amend a will.
 Such conflict generally occurs when an individual passes away and leaves a will, violating certain prenuptial agreement conditions.

 When a prenuptial agreement’s terms and circumstances conflict with the will, the court carefully examines all the contract terms.
 In most situations, the prenuptial agreement is given greater weight than the will.
 But the ultimate decision rests with the courts, with the possibility of anyone becoming the winner.